-The school uniform must be worn in the Administration Building during the school day (Periods A-F).
+The school uniform must be worn when in the Administration Building during the school day (Periods A-F).
 Chapel attire will be flexible to accommodate each student's next appointment.

-- Khaki school uniform pants (for guys & girls); Lands End shorts with a "G" on the side, and no rolling up shorts (for guys & girls); Lands End school uniform skirts (girls) - School uniform polo shirts: navy, black or royal (guys); navy and black with camis in black, white, gray, navy, or skin tone; white polo, only with white or beige camis (girls) - Black, navy, gray, tan and white, short- or long-sleeved undershirt can be worn under GLAA polos/oxfords - 4.
-GLAA uniform jacket or windbreaker, with GLAA uniform shirt worn under jacket/windbreaker - 5.
-GLAA uniform fleece (navy or gray), with GLAA uniform shirt worn under fleece jacket - 6.
-GLAA uniform cardigan (navy or gray), with GLAA uniform shirt worn under cardigan - 7.
-GLAA navy sweatshirt/hoodie - 8.
-Tights/leggings (girls): unpatterned, solid colors (black, white, gray, navy, or skin tone) - 9.
-Shoes that are closed-toed, or closed-heeled, or have heel straps are acceptable. (no slippers or flip-flops) - 10.
-Scarves are permitted with uniform dress. (girls) - 11.
-Blankets to wrap-up in are not permitted in the Administration Building and/or to classes.
+- Khaki school uniform pants (girls & guys); Khaki uniform-style shorts and no rolling shorts up (guys); Lands End school uniform skirts with leggings/shorts (girls) - 2.
+GLAA Lands End uniform polo shirts (girls & guys) - 3.
+GLAA uniform shirt must be worn under GLAA jackets, fleeces, cardigans, and hoodies. - 4.
+GLAA navy sweatshirt/hoodie - 5.
+Tights/leggings (girls): unpatterned, solid colors (black, white, gray, navy, or skin tone) - 6.
+Shoes that are closed-toed, closed-heeled, or have heel straps are acceptable. (no slippers or flip-flops) - 7.
+Scarves are permitted with uniform dress. (girls) - 8.
+Blankets to wrap up in are not permitted in the Administration Building and/or to classes. - 9.
+All visible attire must be approved uniform attire.